havatv/qgisnnjoinplugin/help/source/index.rst

 Looping through the features of the *input* layer, the nearest neighbour to each feature is identified in the *join* layer.

+Without the use of an index, the geometry of each feature of the input layer has to be compared to the geometries of all the features in the join layer.
+This takes a lot of time for large datasets.

 A spatial index on the join layer will normally speed up the join.
 *QgsSpatialIndex* provides the *nearestNeighbor* function, and this function returns the nearest neighbour(s) to a given point